Thermal and Magnetic effects on Bulk Viscosity in Binary Neutron Star Mergers

-In the temperature range $T\gtrsim 1\,\MeV$ that is of interest to us, however, this is no longer valid: there is an additional isospin chemical potential $\muI$ required to establish flavor equilibrium, and the flavor-equilibrium condition becomes \cite{Alford:2018lhf,Alford:2021ogv}
+In the temperature range $1\,\MeV \lesssim T \lesssim 10\,\MeV$ that is of interest to us, however, this is no longer valid since the neutrinos, while still free-streaming, now carry away a significant amount of energy.
+To achieve the equilibrium condition $\Gamma_\text{nd}=\Gamma_\text{ec}$ we now require a mismatch between $\mu_n$ and $\mu_p+\mu_e$, which we express as an isospin chemical potential $\muI$,

-We calculate $\muI$ including its dependence on the magnetic field.
+For a detailed discussion of this phenomenon at vanishing magnetic field, see Refs.~\cite{Alford:2018lhf,Alford:2021ogv}.
+In this work, we calculate $\muI$ including its dependence on the magnetic field.

 We also evaluate the bulk viscosity arising from re-equilibration of the proton fraction in nuclear matter subjected to a small-amplitude density oscillation of angular frequency $\omega$.
 This is given by \cite{Alford:2023gxq}: